Mathics3/mathics-core/FUTURE.rst

 * Improve data returned by ``Information[]``
 * Allow better integration into Jupyter cells.

-Improving MakeBoxes is also curiso for improving formatting and rendering.
+Improving MakeBoxes is also needed for improving formatting and rendering.

 Debugging
 +++++++++

-Some prelimary work to improve expresssion location would be helpful for giving better debugging.
-Information that is now available from the scanner will be profilerated into compund expressions.
-More work is also need to track positions in stream-oriented input (which happens a lot).
+Some preliminary work to improve expression location would help give better debugging.
+Information that is now available from the scanner will be profilerated into compound expressions.
+More work is also needed to track positions in stream-oriented input (which happens a lot).

 We will continue to improve the debugger and improve conformance to WMA for ``Trace'' functions.
-In the debugger, mananged in a repository ``Mathics3-Trepan``, breakpoints on functions may be added.
+In the debugger, managed in a repository ``Mathics3-Trepan``, breakpoints on functions may be added.

 Other Stuff
 +++++++++++

-Major components that still are in need of revision/rewrite
+Major components that still need revision/rewrite

 * Efficient pattern matching
 * Documentation